Halal In Japan Blog

 NAHA Logo - What Are Muslim Friendly Standards In Japan?
 NAHA Logo Picture

-1. Muslim Friendly Standards are only for restaurants and hotels, it cannot be for products.
+1. Muslim-friendly standards are only for restaurants and hotels; they cannot be for products.

-2. All ingredients used for Muslim friendly standards Food are Halal Certified for meat and meat products.
+2. All ingredients used for Muslim-friendly standards foods are Halal-certified for meat and meat products.

-3. Ingredients like spices, fish, vegetables, rice, water, which no need to have halal certificate will be accepted as halal.
+3. Ingredients like spices, fish, vegetables, rice, and water, which do not need a halal certificate, will be accepted as halal.

-4. Ingredients like, ketchup, vinegar, soy sauce, miso, dressings, must be checked for all its ingredients to be halal, like emulsifiers, stabilizers, preservatives and any other additives.
-(Some people think Muslim Friendly Standards are loose to check; this is not true).
+4. Ingredients like ketchup, vinegar, soy sauce, miso, and dressings must be checked for all their ingredients to be halal, like emulsifiers, stabilizers, preservatives, and any other additives.
+(Some people think Muslim-friendly standards are too loose to check; this is not true.).

-5. Storage facility for halal ingredients must be dedicated and marked Halal, like refrigerators and freezers for all halal ingredients must be separate.
+5. Storage facilities for halal ingredients must be dedicated and marked as Halal; refrigerators and freezers for all halal ingredients must be separate.

-6. Dry ingredients which are in canned must have halal certificate for critical ingredients or at least have Halal Traceability.
-If any can't be checked due to certain reasons will not be considered as Halal.
+6. Dry ingredients that are canned must have a halal certificate for critical ingredients or at least have halal traceability.
+If any can't be checked due to certain reasons, they will not be considered halal.

 7. Storage for dry ingredients must be on dedicated racks; mix storage with Halal and not Halal are not allowed.

-8. Utensils like, knife, cutting boards, frying pan, fryer in bigger restaurants, bigger pans, spatulas or any other tools used for Halal Food must be Halal dedicated with proper marking system.
+8. Utensils like knives, cutting boards, frying pans, fryers in bigger restaurants, bigger pans, spatulas, or any other tools used for Halal food must be Halal-dedicated with a proper marking system.

-9. Washing place, washing foam, washing timings, after washing, storage of all pans and utensils must be on dedicated place and racks.
-These utensils are not allowed to store with non halal utensils.
+9. Washing place, washing foam, washing timings, after washing, and storage of all pans and utensils must be on dedicated place and racks.
+These utensils are not allowed to be stored with non-halal utensils.

-11. Bigger tools like convectional ovens must be Halal dedicated.
-If due to certain reasons, it cannot be dedicated for Halal then must be dedicated for Non Halal and not allowed to use even to cook fish or vegetables.
+11. Bigger tools like convectional ovens must be halal-dedicated.
+If, due to certain reasons, it cannot be dedicated to halal, then it must be dedicated to non-halal and not allowed to be used even to cook fish or vegetables.

-12. All plates, spoons, glasses, must be Halal dedicated.
+12. All plates, spoons, and glasses must be halal-dedicated.

-13. Storage of spoons and plates must be dedicated place.
+13. Storage of spoons and plates must be in a dedicated place.

-14. In Muslims Friendly restaurants, it is allowed to serve Alcoholic drinks and Pork food but dedicated line must be confirmed.
+14. In Muslim-friendly restaurants, it is allowed to serve alcoholic drinks and pork food, but a dedicated line must be confirmed.

-15. Alcoholic drinks like sake, mirin, or even very tiny part of pork ingredients contamination are not allowed.
+15. Alcoholic drinks like sake, mirin, or even a very tiny part of pork ingredients' contamination are not allowed.

-16. These restaurants have shorter expiry for its certificates so that audit can be done frequently.
+16. These restaurants have a shorter expiration date for their certificates, so audits can be done frequently.

-17. Most of the time, these restaurants are checked every 2 months.
+17. Most of the time, these restaurants are checked every two months.

-18. Using all these facility to serve Muslims food which they can trust is important.
+18. Using all these facilities to serve Muslims food that they can trust is important.

-19. Even with all these conditions, choice to eat there is of each individual.
-It is recommended for those who have higher TAQWA level not to eat in any restaurants, even fully Halal Certified restaurants as traceability is difficult.
+19. Even with all these conditions, the choice to eat there is up to each individual.
+It is recommended for those who have a higher TAQWA level not to eat in any restaurants, even fully halal-certified restaurants, as traceability is difficult.

-20. For those who are visiting Japan, it is recommended that eat only in certified Muslim Friendly restaurants as we have observed some restaurants declare Halal on their menus (THE OVEN in ODAIBA TOKYO), but they use same knives and same cutting boards for chicken and pork.
+20. For those who are visiting Japan, it is recommended that they eat only in certified Muslim-friendly restaurants, as we have observed that some restaurants declare Halal on their menus (THE OVEN in ODAIBA TOKYO), but they use the same knives and cutting boards for chicken and pork.

-21. Trainings to Non-Muslim staff must be provided to care about integrity of Halal.
+21. Training for non-Muslim staff must be provided to care about the integrity of Halal.

-Nippon Asia Halal Association "Purpose to provide all above standards is to make Muslims’ life in Japan, kind of Non-Muslim and Pork and Alcohol Loving country, a bit easier.
-We do our full efforts (IJTIHAD) to check all tiny details.
-May ALLAH forgive us for our unintentional mistakes.
-We ask any advice to improve our services to Muslims".
+Nippon Asia Halal Association "The purpose of providing all the above standards is to make Muslims’ lives in Japan, a kind of non-Muslim, pork- and alcohol-loving country, a bit easier.
+We do our full efforts (IJTIHAD) to check all the tiny details.
+May Allah forgive us for our unintentional mistakes.
+We ask for any advice to improve our services to Muslims.".

 Sources